Manasi-Rathod/LegalMind/Readme.md

 ---

-**LawGlance** is more than just an AI tool—it's a movement to democratize access to legal knowledge for everyone.
+**LegalMind** is more than just an AI tool—it's a movement to democratize access to legal knowledge for everyone.
 Together, let’s make justice truly accessible! ✨